LordFarquaadtheCreator/LordFarquaadtheCreator/README.md

 ## 🛠️ Projects That Make a Difference 🛠️

-I've had the privilege of participating in impactful projects, such as hosting websites, building NLP-powered applications, and creating automated solutions.
+I've had the privilege of participating in impactful projects in hackathons and personal projects, building NLP-powered applications, and creating automated solutions.
 Whether it's applying NLP to enhance content management or developing chatbots to improve user experiences, I'm driven by the potential of technology to make a difference.

 ## ✍️ Let's Connect! ✍️